clairefan816/TimeBlock/README.md

 Progress:

-March 14 2021 1 hour
+March 16 2021 1:30

-1. Create the project
-2. Create four components: Header, Sidebar, Day, Task
+1. Switch 2D array to 1D array of objects
+2. Setting the default status of background color, null works, "null" also works
+2. To be remember Tag color in Day.js is the same with Task color => move to redux as the same data
-3. Create basic grid layout
+3.

 March 15 2021 1.5 hours